eayin2/bacula_scripts/README.md

 `bacula_scripts` bundles scripts for Bacula/Bareos to delete backups, add new clients and monitor backups.
 This package is tested for bareos, but should work for Bacula too, because both are quiete compatible to each other.
-I named this project `bacula_scripts` because Bacula is more popular.
+Nevertheless this project has been named `bacula_scripts` in regard to Bacula's origin.

 ## Background
-Bareos is designed to keep backups as long as possible and backups are never deleted unless the disk space is full, then pruned volumes will be reused/overwritten with the new backup.
+Bareos is designed to keep backups as long as possible, never delete them, unless the disk space is full, then pruned volumes will be reused/overwritten with the new backup.
 This requires the backup adminstrator to configure the number of volumes and retention policies precisely.
 Continous monitoring is required to make sure there are enough volumes available for reuse.

-To break this design you can purge and delete volumes before the disk is full. `bacula_scripts` assists in doing so.
+To break this design you can purge and delete volumes before the disk is full. `bacula_scripts` assists in doing that.

+## Install
+You can install this package with `pip3 install bacula_scripts` Python dependencies: helputils, gymail, psycopg2, lark-parser Distro dependencies: Both bacula and bareos come with the tool `bls`, i.e. install `bacula-tools` or `bareos-tools` on your distro.

 ## Delete old and orphanned backups
 - Configure Bareos to use only one backup per volume.